-Mental illnesses can be life threatening, but which one has the highest mortality rate?
+Mental illnesses can be life-threatening, but which one has the highest mortality rate?
 Fifty percent of people with schizophrenia attempt suicide.
-Nearly fifteen percent of those who are clinically depressed take their own life.
+Nearly 15 percent of those who are clinically depressed take their own life.
 But neither of these illnesses has the highest mortality rate.
 The answer, I was surprised to learn in a recent lecture by child and adolescent psychiatrist, Dr. Michelle Jorgensen, is eating disorders.
 People with eating disorders have a high risk of suicide, but in addition the chronic malnutrition they suffer extracts a physical toll on the body.
 The combined mental and physical assault boosts the mortality rate from death by sudden heart attack, multiple organ failure, and other deadly consequences of prolonged malnutrition.

 Prolonged malnutrition in people with anorexia, bulimia, or other eating disorders can cause brain and muscle atrophy, low blood pressure, low heart rate, and severe fluid and electrolyte imbalance.
-These physiological effects cause seizures, arrhythmias, heart failure, kidney and multiple organ failure.
+These physiological effects cause seizures, arrhythmias, heart failure, kidney, and multiple organ failure.

 Eating disorders ranks among the ten leading causes of disability for young women, but I was surprised to learn that this is not exclusively a female malady.
-One out of 4 patients with an eating disorder is male.
-For men, this often results using something other than purging a meal to eliminate calories-exercising to excess.
+One out of four patients with an eating disorder is male.
+For men, this often results in using something other than purging a meal to eliminate calories-exercising to excess.

 "People have the perception that an athlete couldn't have an eating disorder," Dr. Jorgensen told me, but in fact many kinds of athletes: runners, jockeys, gymnasts, rock climbers, dancers, track and field athletes, wrestlers, and marathon runners, share with the stereotypic fashion model an idealized body image which they feel is necessary to excel in their career.
 Many of these individuals are highly motivated, even compulsive about their exercising.

-"It is very hard to get people to stop exercising to excess, because you do feel withdrawal when you stop exercising," Dr. Jorgensen explained.
-She described a recent patient who was a 19 year-old male on the college basketball team.
+"It is very hard to get people to stop exercising to excess, because you do feel withdrawal when you stop exercising," Jorgensen explained.
+She described a recent patient who was a 19-year-old male on the college basketball team.
 "He had a low white cell count, anemia, low red blood cell count, multiple bone marrow cell lines were suppressed-liver enzymes elevated, poor kidney function; he was dehydrated and hypoglycemic, and yet he could not stop exercising."
 His very low weight raised such concern from his coach and parents that they compelled him to see a doctor.
 He denied that he had any problem.
 I asked her, if she were looking only at his medical records and did not suspect that he had an eating disorder, what would the medical profile suggest?
 "Infectious hepatitis, or cancer," she said.

-A review of his training routine showed that he was running 3-4 hrs a day and eating an unbalanced diet restricted to what he believed to be "healthy foods."
+A review of his training routine showed that he was running three to four hours a day and eating an unbalanced diet restricted to what he believed to be "healthy foods."
 He had a heart rate in the 40 beats/min range, but a heart monitor revealed that his heart rate plummeted dangerously to 25 beats/minute at night.
 He was at high risk of sudden heart attack.
 "It is an urban myth that a low heart rate is always good for athletes.
 This is not necessarily so.
 There are very few athletes with a resting rate in the 40s."
 The reason for the low heart rate in people with eating disorders is that electrolytes (such as potassium) are out of balance, but more importantly because the heart is a muscle.
 The skin-and-bones bodies of people with eating disorders are the result of muscle tissue being consumed by the body to sustain itself when there is inadequate calorie consumption in the diet.
 What is less visible, is that the heart muscle suffers the same wasting as a thigh muscle from chronic malnutrition.